Cost, hassle of stamps questioned as mail-in voting surges

 Advocates argue that most voters, and particularly voters who fear being disenfranchised, aren’t likely to mail a ballot without postage and trust the system to deliver it.

-But Khondoker, of the Georgia ACLU, said the exact amount required is beside the point.
+But Khondoker, of All Voting is Local, said the exact amount required is beside the point.

 “The stamp issue is not about two adhesive pieces of paper that we put on an envelope,” she said.
 “It’s about what it means to families and individuals.
 It’s about an additional sacrifice they have to make to exercise a right that’s fundamental to our democracy, one they’re guaranteed in the Constitution.”